jonathan-thoms/jonathan-thoms/README.md

 - 🎮 Worked with 10+ Game dev teams on projects for itch.io, Roblox and Gamejams
 - 🧩 Still experimenting with new ideas to find what excites me the most

-I love building, learning, and occasionally getting lost in a late-night debug spiral 😄
+I love building, learning, and getting lost in debugging 😄

 ---